Editorial cover for First PCD Circuit: A Minimal Walkthrough

 Want Python instead?
 Same command, different flag:

 This generates output/hello.py.
 Same verified result.
-Same guarantees.
-One circuit, any language.
+Same guarantees. one blueprint, supported targets.
 That is 14 targets from a single source of truth — Rust, JavaScript, TypeScript, Python, C, C++, Go, COBOL, PHP, Java, Swift, WebAssembly, BIR bytecode, and native x86-64.

 Step 6: Check Certification